readthedocs/blog/search-improvements.rst

 Performance Improvements
 ^^^^^^^^^^^^^^^^^^^^^^^^
 Performance is always important for search.
 Because our search was fast enough, we did not focus to improve the performance.
-As we have rewritten all the codes with new search backend engine, we got 4x improved performance as well.
+As we have rewritten all the code with new search backend engine, we got 4x improved performance as well.

 There are 4 kind of search functionality in Read The Docs.
 The improvements are as following: